Are both the Father and the Son worshipped in Revelation 5:14?

 and because of Your will they existed, and were created‘.”

-1) This person is identified as “Him who sits on the throne” and, in Revelation, this title always refers to the Father in distinction from the Son, for example:
+1) The Creator is “Him who sits on the throne” and, in Revelation, that always refers to the Father in distinction from the Son.
+For example:

-2) This person is also described as God and, as stated, in Revelation, only the Father is God.
+2) The Creator is identified as God and, as stated, in Revelation, only the Father is God.

 3) The Son is not present in Revelation 4.
-He only enters the throne room in Revelation 5:6.
+As said, He only enters the throne room in Revelation 5:6.

 The three angels, therefore, command us to worship the Father.
-Their message will be proclaimed to the world with a mighty voice during the end-time persecution of God’s people (Rev 13:16-17).
-The many times that the word “worship” appears in that context (Rev 13:4, 8, 12, 15, 14:7, 9, 11) means that that will be a conflict over worship.
-We should, therefore, regard the message of the three angels as very important.
+Their message will be proclaimed to the world with a mighty voice during the end-time crisis (Rev 13:16-17).
+The many times that the word “worship” appears in that context (Rev 13:4, 8, 12, 15, 14:7, 9, 11) means that the end-time conflict will be over who to worship.
+The message of the three angels, therefore, is very important.

 Revelation 11:1 refers to people who worship in “the temple of God.”

-In Revelation 15:3-4, they sang the song of Moses and the song of the Lamb, saying, “Great and marvelous are Your works, O Lord God, the Almighty … You alone are holy; For all the nations will come and worship before you.”
+In Revelation 15:3-4, they say: “Great and marvelous are Your works, O Lord God, the Almighty … You alone are holy; For all the nations will come and worship before you.”